ranveer5289/sfcc_cli_debugger/README.md

 # Configuration

 Before starting to debug it is important to configure the debugger.
-The debugger configuration is part of `dw.j` file.
+The debugger configuration is part of `dw.js` file.
 Rename the `dw.js.sample` file to `dw.js` and configure it.

 Add your instance hostname & credentials.